Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 We also offer Drione Dust as an option.
 Drione Dust may be applied to cracks and crevices, wall voids or behind areas where silverfish are a problem.
 Silverfish are not likely to return to treated areas.

-Finally, another product that we offer is a bait product called Niban FG (long "i" as in eye).
+Finally, we offer two granular baits that control silverfish.
+One product that we offer is a bait product called Niban FG (long "i" as in eye).
 Niban FG Fine Granule Insect Bait comes packaged in a convenient 1 lb applicator pouch with a flip top.
 This product is a finely ground food bait treated with boric acid.
+The other bait product that will control silverfish is Maxforce Complete.
+This product is also weather resistant and contain the Hydramethylnon as the active ingredient.

 The product has no odor other than that of the food attractant and in small amounts, it is virtually undetectable.
 This is a great product for sensitive situations where pets such as birds are present.
 It is also suggested for homes where chemically sensitive people live because it has no "pesticide" odor.
 The product may be applied into cracks or crevices, behind items or in attic or basements as needed.
 Since this product is weatherized, it may be applied outdoors as well in case silverfish are entering from around the foundation.